-If you are interested in camping, then check which parks offer these facilities, otherwise, if you do want to stick to lodges or chalets, often options you can find just outside the park gates (just a short drive away) are a lot cheaper than those you find with them.
+If you are interested in camping, then check which parks in this country offer these facilities; otherwise, if you do want to stick to lodges or chalets, often options you can find just outside the park gates (just a short drive away) are a lot cheaper than those you’ll find with them.

-Key camping components to bring with you include a tent, mattress, decent sleeping bag, silk liner and possibly a travel pillow.
+Key camping components to bring with you for a South African safari on a budget include a tent, mattress, decent sleeping bag, silk liner and possibly a travel pillow.

 Learn more in my complete safari gear list here.

-So now that we’ve covered how to get to and get around the various national parks on the cheap, my next travel hack for spending less on your South African safari is to talk about which parks to visit.
+So now that we’ve covered how to get to, and how to get around the various national parks of South Africa on the cheap, my next travel hack for spending less on your safari in this country is to talk about which parks to visit.

-Because, FYI, there’s a heck of a lot of them.
+Because, FYI, there’s a heck of a lot of them here!

-Generally, the more expensive options (complete with luxury lodges etc) tend to be the private reserves, which are just that – privately-owned stretches of land with safari businesses operating within them.
+Generally, the more expensive options (complete with luxury lodges etc) tend to be the private reserves, which are just what they say on the tin i.e. privately-owned stretches of land with safari businesses operating within them.

-But wonderfully in South Africa, you’ve got a choice beyond this in the form of state-owned parks, which are administered by a central government body and which have much more reasonable entrance and accommodation fees, including camping options and simple chalets.
+But wonderfully in South Africa, you’ve got a choice beyond these private reserves, in the form of state-owned parks, which are administered by a central government body and which have much more reasonable entrance and accommodation fees, including camping options and simple chalets.